 1967: “At the Zoo” by Simon & Garfunkel was released.
 It was the third single issued ahead of the release of the duo’s fourth studio LP, Bookends, and reached #16 on the Billboard Hot 100.

-1988: Former Smiths lead singer Morrissey released “Suedehead,” his debut solo single from his first LP Viva Hate that was released later in March.
+1988: Former Smiths lead singer Morrissey released “Suedehead,” his debut solo single from his first album, Viva Hate, which was issued later in March.

 David Ackles, singer-songwriter and major influence to British artists such as Elvis Costello, Elton John, and Phil Collins, was born in Rock Island, IL in 1937.